-The surest way to avoid transmission of sexually transmitted diseases is to abstain from sexual contact, or to be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.

-Latex or polyurethane male condoms, when used consistently and correctly, can reduce the risk of transmission of gonorrhea.
+To avoid getting a sexually transmitted disease, abstain from sexual contact, or be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.
+When used consistently and correctly, latex or polyurethane condoms can reduce the risk of transmission of gonorrhea.